 There are relatively few noteworthy issues in relation to the Statement of Financial Position.
 Capital expenditure this year has been limited to the additional investments arising from the extra capital funding noted above, which only partially offset the depreciation charge, thus explaining the reduction in non-current assets.
-Net current assets increased due to improved cash generation during the year resulting in overall closing cash balances after including cash being held as investments in over three month deposits, increased by almost £11.5million to £44.3m.
-This was offset by an increase in deferred income, resulting in an increase in net current assets of £5.3million.
+Net current assets increased due to improved cash generation during the year resulting in overall closing cash balances after including of £5.3million.